This post may contain affiliate links. Please read my disclosure policy.

 - Mix in the vinaigrette.

-- Add the peppers, scallions, sun dried tomatoes, olives and feta, and stir gently to combine.
+- Add the peppers, scallions, tomatoes, olives, and feta, and stir gently to combine.

 - Before serving, stir again, and if needed, add another few tablespoons of olive oil - only if all of the vinaigrette has been absorbed.
 You just want a nice coating, not the salad swimming in the vinaigrette.

-The other great thing about Mediterranean Orzo Salad, is that it’s very scaleable; easily doubled or tripled if you are feeding more people.
-You can also switch up the veggies if you like, or turn it into a one dish meal with the addition of some cooked chicken, or even tuna.
+You can also switch up the veggies if you like, or turn it into a one-dish meal with the addition of some grilled chicken, or maybe salmon.

 Yes, this is a very good salad.
 Love the flavors in this.
 Just makes me want to keep a big bowl in the fridge to dive into!
 And our hummingbirds are back, too!
 Can summer really be here?